 I am strongly committed to my own growth, both personally and professionally.
 I continue to pursue ongoing post-graduate clinical training and supervision.
 I have also been involved in research throughout my academic and professional career.
 And, currently wear the hat of Assistant Editor for the International Society for the Study of Trauma and Dissociation's Clinical Journal, Frontiers in the Psychotherapy of Trauma and Dissociation, where I provide editorial support for all stages of the publication process.

 I live in a tiny home amongst the wild mountains, medicines, waters, and foods of Northwestern, BC.
 When I’m not with clients, you can find me on my bike, in my garden, or exploring BC’s beautiful coastal mountains.
 I am a passionate wild forager, and love to intentionally harvest wild herbs, berries and mushrooms to create my own medicinal tinctures, teas and treats.
 I am constantly in awe of the incredible teachings that are gifted from the forest floor.
 Outdoor adventure is my other passion, and I love to explore in my runners, hiking boots, skis, camper van, or on my touring bike.
-Some of my adventures have included cycling the US Pacific Coast (54 days, 3400 km) and cycling across Canada (84 days, 7500 km).
+Some of my adventures have included cycling the US Pacific Coast and cycling across Canada.

 To learn more about my core values click here.